Greater London Council: Creation

+Within the new Greater London administrative area the council replaced Essex County Council, Hertfordshire County Council, Kent County Council, London County Council, Middlesex County Council and the councils of the county boroughs of Croydon, East Ham and West Ham.

-GLC councillors elected for areas within the former County of London became ex officio members of the new Inner London Education Authority, which took over the LCC responsibility for education.
-By contrast in Outer London, which was the rest of Greater London, the various London boroughs each became a local education authority, akin to a county council or county borough in the rest of England.
+GLC councillors elected for Inner London electoral divisions (the former County of London) became ex officio members of the new Inner London Education Authority, which took over the LCC responsibility for education.
+By contrast in Outer London, which was the rest of Greater London, the 20 London borough councils each became a local education authority, akin to a county council or county borough in the rest of England.

 Powers

 The GLC was responsible for running strategic services such as the fire service, emergency planning, waste disposal and flood prevention.
 The GLC shared responsibility with the London boroughs for providing roads, housing, city planning and leisure services.
 It had a very limited role in direct service provision with most functions the responsibility of the London boroughs.
 The GLC did not take control of public transport from the London Transport Board until 1970 and lost control to London Regional Transport in 1984.

 Under the 1963 Act, the GLC was required to produce a Greater London Development Plan.
 The plan included in its wide-ranging remit: population changes, employment, housing, pollution, transport, roads, the central area, growth and development areas, urban open spaces and the urban landscape, public services and utilities and planning standards.
 The plan included the comprehensive redevelopment of Covent Garden and creating a central London motorway loop.
 The plan was subject to an Inquiry which lasted from July 1970 until May 1972.
 The campaign to save Covent Garden along with various opposition on other matters largely derailed the plan.